 These benefits or tax credits already entitle you to full help with health costs.

-Using these tips can certainly save you money on NHS prescription charges but remember that above does not constitute medical advice and you should contact your GP or health practitioner for advice specific to your health needs.
-In an emergency you should always call 999.
+Remember that the above does not constitute medical advice and you should contact your GP or health practitioner for advice specific to your health needs.
+In an emergency, you should always call 999.

 Leave a Reply